 Compression Straps

 Compression straps tighten a pack from front to back and pull the load close to your body, helping to keep you balanced on the trail.
 Make sure the pack you’re looking at has these side compression straps at both the top and bottom to aid in load stability and give them a good cinch each time you put your pack on.
 These straps are also useful for storing taller items (such as tent poles) along the side of your pack.
-When used for this purpose we especially like a system like REI's Packmod—seen on the Traverse 60 and Flash 55 packs—which allows you to move the straps to your preferred height via a series of daisy chains (or remove them altogether).
+When used for this purpose we especially like a system like REI's Packmod—seen on the Flash 55 pack—which allows you to move the straps to your preferred height via a series of daisy chains (or remove them altogether).
 And while some compression straps secure tightly with a simple plastic cinch, we prefer those with buckles for their ease of use, especially when attaching larger items like a sleeping pad.

 Ventilation